workstaffhq/helpcenter/docs/managers/customize/client-section.md

 # Manage Your Client List

-The **Client** section has been created in order to make it easier for you to track your clients.
+The **Clients** section has been designed to make it easy for you to track and manage your clients.
+With this section, Workstaff allows you to quickly view your list of clients and create client profiles that can be associated with your projects to maximize your calendar organization.
-All the clients you previously added when creating new projects are now listed in this section.
+When a client is associated with a project, the client's name will appear on the project page and in the calendar.
+Additionally, you will be able to view the project history for each of your clients.

 ## Adding a New Client